tencent cloud

 1. Back button

-The API definition is as follows:
+The API is defined as follows:

-Method return value: the icon resource ID of the back button.
+Method return value: The icon resource ID of the Back button.

 /**